- $88 no-deposit bonus

 The rewards program works just about the same as every other tiered rewards program at every other poker room.

-Earn more points per month, graduate to the next marketing-friendly status level moniker, and get better rewards.
+Earn more points per month at 888 Poker, graduate to the next marketing-friendly status level moniker, and get better rewards.

 Typical rewards include the usual freerolls, merchandise store, and tournament entries.

 Convert points into cash

 One privilege at 888 Poker that I have valued and has been offered since the beginning is converting player points directly into cash at any time.

 That option is still scarce or under-publicized amongst their competitors.

 A few other promotions round out the offerings, including 8 private freeroll entries limited to depositors and totaling $3,500 in prize pools.

 Another interesting 888Poker freeroll is based around their Twitter account, which gives entries to followers.